Warwick Food and Drink is committed to ensuring the highest standards of food safety are achieved.

 Information required relating to allergens and dietary requirements

-If an attendee asks for a specific diet and you are unsure as to how we can manage this – then feel free to ask your sales co-ordinator to contact the attendee directly to discuss the details of their requirements.
+If an attendee asks for a specific dietary requirement and you are unsure as to how we can manage this – then feel free to ask your sales co-ordinator to contact the attendee directly to discuss the details of their requirements.

-Alternative products such as gluten free biscuits, soya milk or nut free items are available on request, see our menu for details.
+Alternative products such as gluten free biscuits, pastries, soya milk, vegan or nut free items are available on request, see our menu for details and relevant prices.

 A food allergen; is a food or ingredient which can cause an allergic reaction in predisposed persons.